librerespire/ventilator/Design/README.md

-## All designs come under this folder
+## All design concepts come under this folder